fishcus/KAP-manual/en/model/data_import/file_import.en.md

 ### Rest API: Refresh a Segment

 Generally speaking, we don't expect data changes in a built segment.
-However if source data did change, it is possible to rebuild (refresh) an existing segment by invoking this API.
+However, if source data did change, it is possible to rebuild (refresh) an existing segment by invoking this API.

 * `PUT http://host:port/kylin/api/cubes/{cubeName}/segments/build_by_files`
 * HTTP Header